kumu/docs/guides/images.md

 To add a background image to a map, you can use a snippet of code in the [Advanced Editor](/overview/view-editors.md#advanced-editor).
 The following instructions will help you add an image of a world map, but they can be adapted to add any background image.

 1. Create an element and change its label to `background`.
+1. Pin the element (press `P` on your keyboard, or click the pin icon in the left side panel).
-2. Copy/paste the following code into your Advanced Editor:
+1. Copy/paste the following code into your Advanced Editor:
 ```
 #background {
     image-url: url(https://cdn.rawgit.com/AlexVipond/hosted-svgs/master/world-map.svg);